 Class I depicts the hairline of an adolescent which is not balding in any case.
 An adolescent’s hairline usually rests on crease of the upper brow.

 Class II depicts an adult or mature hairline which is just a finger (1.5cm) above the crease of the upper brow, with traces of some temporal hair recession occurring during adulthood.
-But this also isn’t considered balding in any way.

 Class III marks the onset of hair loss in men.
 The hairs start receding in a symmetrical pattern along the temple areas.